Akim-Delli/crypto-bidder/README.md

 or

-`make exec` once the container si still running
+`make exec` once the container is running

 should start the bot after a short delay (to make sure that the db container is fully ready)